Inside Indochina

 We head out of town to a local farm to learn about rice production.
 After lunch we cruise up the Mekong River to visit the Pak Ou caves crammed with Buddha images of all shapes and sizes, stopping Ban Xanghai village en route to sample local rice wine.
 Returning to Luang Prabang we stop at Ban Phanom village - known for its hand weaving, before boarding our evening flight to Hanoi.

-Based on traditional designs, these wonderful vessels combine oriental style with modern luxury.
-Soak up the panoramic views from the sundeck as the boat gently plies its course.
 This afternoon we visit Trinh Nu Cave, one of the finest caves in Halong Bay, covering an area of 2,000m² with a stunning array of stalactites and stalagmites.
 There's also the opportunity to go kayaking and enjoy a refreshing swim.
 Later this evening back on board, watch a Vietnamese cooking demonstration held on the sundeck before settling down for a sumptuous seafood dinner.
-(B/L/D)

-Early birds can start the day with a relaxing Tai Chi class on the sundeck or a traditional massage - the perfect way to start the day.
-Before heading back to port this morning we explore the beautiful Sung Sot cave (Surprise Grotto), which is 10,000m² and consists of two major chambers.
-These spectacular chambers are spacious enough to hold thousands of people.
+Early birds can start the day with a relaxing Tai Chi class on the sundeck or a traditional massage.
+Before heading back to port this morning, we explore the beautiful Sung Sot cave (Surprise Grotto), which is 10,000m² and consists of two major chambers which are spectacular and spacious enough to hold thousands of people.

-On arrival back into Hanoi mid-afternoon we'll explore the maze of streets in the French Quarter by cyclo (rickshaw), taking in highlights such as the Opera house and Ly Thai To park.
-We then swap our wheels for a leisurely walk through ‘36 streets of the old quarter', named after the numerous guilds that once set up shop on a particular street from silk tailors to traditional medicine shops.
+Arriving back into Hanoi mid-afternoon we enjoy a leisurely walk around the ‘36 streets of the old quarter', named after the numerous guilds that once set up shop on a particular street, from silk tailors to traditional medicine shops.

 Arriving to Hue we embark on a guided sightseeing tour of the 19th-century Nguyen empire capital.
 We visit the Thien Mu Pagoda, home to the oldest monastery in the city, whose 21m high tower has become something of a symbol for Hue and the citadel.
 Within the citadel is the Imperial Purple Palace, an exact copy of the Forbidden City in Beijing, with its impressive ramparts, formal moats and imperial palaces, some of which lay in ruin.